aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 <span class="img-caption">(Photo credit: New Relic, Inc)</span>

 How cool is that?
-I can obsessively monitor the data Sentry gathers from my app anytime, like when I'm sitting on the bus, talking to my mom, or having sex.
+I can obsessively monitor my app's production performance anytime, like when I'm sitting on the bus, talking to my mom, or having sex.
 Seriously, how great *is* that?
 (Just kidding.
 I’m a nerd, we don’t have sex.)

 What I’d really like, then, is a way to get my Sentry data into New Relic so that I could build a dashboard like the one you see above for my JS errors and warnings.

-## Oh, And Anodot is Cool Too
+## What About Alerts?

 Another tool we like to use at Wix is [Anodot](https://anodot.com), an "anomaly detection" tool.
-That's a fancy way of saying that you report data to them, and (among other things) they monitor that data and learn to identify a break in the trend (anomalies).
-You can set up alerts that will notify you if you have a jump in errors, for example.
+That's a fancy way of saying that you report data to them, and (among other things) their algorithms monitor that data and learn to identify the trends they follow.
+You can set up alerts that will notify you if you when the trends are broken (anomalies), which means you might get notified if you have a jump in errors, for example.
+They also have dashboard support, but I'm mostly interested in their alert system at this point.
+After all, I don't really obsessively check the New Relic app while I'm having sex.
+An email, though, well...that would get my attention.
 If only there was a way to get my Sentry events into Anodot...

 <a name="solution" /></a>